 Speed Limits: Speed limit on the scale is not to exceed 2 mph.
 On landfill property other than the scale, speeds are not to exceed 20 mph.
 This is necessary for everyone’s safety.
 Sudden stops and starts on the scale will not be tolerated, as scale damage may result.
-Any party who causes damage to the scale will be responsible for the repairs.
+Any party who causes damage to the scale will be responsible for repairs.

 Stop Signs: All waste hauling vehicles must come to a full and complete stop at all stop signs.

-Stuck Vehicles: Due to conditions of a landfill operation and lack of properly equipped tires on vehicles, there may be times that vehicles become stuck in the active are of a landfill.
-When this occurs the following guidelines will be in effect: Driver is responsible for the vehicle and any damage resulting from the towing or pushing.
+Stuck Vehicles: Due to conditions of a landfill operation and lack of properly equipped tires on vehicles, there may be times that vehicles become stuck in the active area of a landfill.
+When this occurs the following guidelines will be in affect: Driver is responsible for the vehicle and any damage resulting from the towing or pushing.
 Driver is to request assistance from the landfill operator for a push or pull.
 Driver is responsible for hooking the truck to the landfill equipment with the driver’s tow chain.

 Departure: Drivers are to inspect their vehicles to make sure that they are clear of any waste debris prior to exiting the active area of the landfill.
 This includes clearing any waste from the roll-off boxes, closing the tailgate and re-tarping the vehicle if necessary to prevent leaking or littering.
 Boxes are to be lowered before exiting the active work face of the landfill to avoid debris and nails being strung along the roadways.

 Penalties: Any violations of these rules and regulations will result in an enforcement action that ranges from a written warning to suspension of landfill dumping privileges.
 Please request a copy of the Violation Form for specific guidelines on the enforcement action.